-The tax effects of the accounting for share-based compensation may significantly impact our effective tax rate from period to period.
+The tax effects of the accounting for share-based compensation may significantly impact our effective tax rate from period-to-period.
 In periods in which our stock price is higher than the grant price of the stock-based compensation vesting in that period, we will recognize excess tax benefits that will decrease our effective tax rate.
-For example, in the three months ended March 31, 2019 excess tax benefits recognized from stock-based compensation decreased our provision for income taxes by \$0.6 million and our effective tax rate by 10.4% as compared to the tax rate without such benefits.
-However, in periods in which our stock price may be lower than the grant price of the stock-based compensation vesting in that period, our effective tax rate may increase.
+However, in periods in which our stock price may be lower than the grant price of the stock-based compensation vesting in that period, we will recognize excess tax deficiencies that will increase our effective tax rate.
+For example, in the six months ended June 30, 2020, excess tax deficiencies recognized from stock-based compensation increased our provision for income taxes by \$0.5 million and our effective tax rate by 26.9% as compared to the tax rate without such deficiencies.
 The amount and value of stock-based compensation issued relative to our earnings in a particular period will also affect the magnitude of the impact of stock-based compensation on our effective tax rate.
 These tax effects are dependent on our stock price and employee stock option exercises, which we do not control, and a decline in our stock price could significantly increase our effective tax rate and adversely affect our results of operations.